shbakram/shbakram.github.io/index.md

 I am interested in computer systems in general and memory and storage systems in particular.
-My research approach intersects the boundary between the hardware, OS, and the language runtime.
+My research approach intersects the boundary between the hardware, OS, and language runtime.

 I serve on the reviewing committees of top-tier computer architecture, systems, and programming language conferences.